-The KTC H24T09P is one of the best budget gaming monitor thanks to its affordable price, fast pixel response time speed, smooth VRR performance and wide color gamut.
+The KTC H24T09P is one of the best budget gaming monitors thanks to its affordable price, fast pixel response time speed, smooth VRR performance and wide color gamut.

 While you may not have heard much about KTC, they’ve actually been an OEM manufacturer for many monitor brands, including Samsung and ViewSonic.
 Now, they’re starting their own KTC (Key To Combat) gaming monitor brand with the aim of delivering compelling products at competitive prices.